lilyroses/Advent-of-Code-2022/README.md

 - `input.txt` : The input data for that challenge.

-- `day_[x].ipynb` : The code for the solution itself, in an interactive Jupyter notebook.
+- `solution.ipynb` : The code for the solution itself, in an interactive Jupyter notebook.